 Finding a Real Estate Agent in Central Indiana

-You don’t have to work with an agent—but it is extremely recommended unless you are a highly experienced buyer or lawyer.
+You don’t have to work with an agent—but it is highly recommended.
 Your agent should be someone you know you can trust, an expert in real estate in your area and neighborhood, and very proficient in working with buyers of your experience.

 Shopping Homes for Sale in Central Indiana